Our Picks for Best Android TV Boxes To Run Kodi Media Center

 Antutu Benchmark Score 130766

-The Nvidia Shield is a very popular Kodi Android TV box that has many nice features.
+The Nvidia Shield is an older option that still works very well and is very popular Kodi Android TV box that has many nice features.

 It has an Nvidia Tegra X1 processor, 3GB Ram, 802.11ac WiFi, and USB 3.0.